Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/README.md

     - Github Organisation?
     - Github Repo (DenmarkPubSecALS) - Canada is called CanadaPubSecALZ https://github.com/Azure/CanadaPubSecALZ

+- Language
+    - Would it be best to write the readme's and .md files in Danish?
 ## Scripts
 - sync-alz.ps1 : Syncs Custom Policy Defintions and Policy Definition sets from the ALZ repo